netascode/terraform-aci-nac-aci/docs/terraform/overview.md

 This file is typically customized to reflect the specific customer requirements and reduces the overall size of input files as optional parameters with a default value can be ommited.
 As some customers prefer to append suffixes to object names, such suffixes can be defined once in `defaults.yaml` and then consistently appended to all objects of a specific type including its references.

+The modules are maintained in the following repository: [link](https://wwwin-github.cisco.com/netascode/terraform-aac/tree/master/modules)

 ## CI/CD Integration

 A sample [Drone](https://www.drone.io/) pipeline covering all solution components can be found here: [link](https://wwwin-github.cisco.com/netascode/terraform-aac/blob/master/.drone.yml)